‘Historic moment for fans’: British football to get independent regulator

 A doctor and a footballer: Saving lives and chasing dreams in Gaza

-The legislation will strengthen tests of the suitability for those running clubs and would also block “closed-shop competitions” such as the frequently proposed European Super League.
+The legislation will strengthen tests of the suitability of those running clubs and would also block “closed-shop competitions” such as the frequently proposed European Super League.

 Clubs will also be obliged to consult fans over matters such as strategic direction and anything that impacts their heritage.